The Resolution of Keller's Conjecture: Introduction

 The outline of this paper is as follows.
-After describing some background concepts in Section~\ref{sec:prelim}, we present a compact encoding whether $G_{n,s}$ contains a clique of size $2^n$ as a propositional formula in Section~\ref{sec:encoding}.
+After describing some background concepts in Section~\ref{sec:prelim}, we describe in more detail in Section~\ref{sec:from-conj-to-graph} how Keller's original conjecture on cube tilings reduces to the combinatorial study of Keller graphs.
+We then present a compact encoding of whether $G_{n,s}$ contains a clique of size $2^n$ as a propositional formula in Section~\ref{sec:encoding}.
 Without symmetry breaking, these formulas with $n > 5$ are challenging for state-of-the-art tools.
-However, the Keller graphs contain many symmetries.
+However, Keller graphs contain many symmetries.
 We perform some initial symmetry breaking that is hard to express on the propositional level in Section~\ref{sec:sym}.
 This allows us to partially fix three vertices.
 On top of that we add symmetry-breaking clauses in Section~\ref{sec:clsym}.
 The soundness of their addition has been mechanically verified.
-After breaking the symmetries, we were able to prove in Section~\ref{sec:exp} the absence of a clique of size $128$ in $G_{7,3}$, $G_{7,4}$ and $G_{7,6}$.
-We optimize the proofs of unsatisfiability obtained by the SAT solver and certify them using a formally verified checker.
+We prove in Section~\ref{sec:exp} the absence of a clique of size $128$ in $G_{7,3}$, $G_{7,4}$ and $G_{7,6}$.
+We optimize the proofs of unsatisfiability obtained by the SAT solver and certify them using a formally-verified checker.
 Finally we draw some conclusions in Section~\ref{sec:conclusions} and present directions for future research.
+In Appendix~\ref{app}, we fill in some of the technical details from Section~\ref{sec:from-conj-to-graph}.
+The Appendix may serve as the foundation to a fully-formalized proof of Keller's Conjecture.